-each such 11105.3) (the "Applicant") shall be fingerprinted in order to determine whech Applicant has a criminal history which would compromise the safety with whom each such Applicant has/will have contact. ther y of

-Contractor provide se or's employees, volunteers, consultants, agents, and any other persons ervices under this Agreement will be fingerprinted and: (check a or b) who

-a. do NOT exercise supervisory or disciplinary power over children (Penal 11105.3).

-Xb. do exercise supervisory or disciplinary power over children (Penal 11105.3 3).

-On Name of C ne East Palo Alto Contractor

-Alulie Signature of Authorized Official
+consultants, agents, and any other persons who provide services under this Agreement and who has/will have supervisory or disciplinary power over a child (Penal Code Section 11105.3) (the "Applicant") shall be fingerprinted in order to determine whether each such Applicant has a criminal history which would compromise the safety of children with whom each such Applicant has/will have contact.
+Contractor's employees, volunteers, consultants, agents, and any other persons who provide services under this Agreement will be fingerprinted and: (check a or b) a. do NOT exercise supervisory or disciplinary power over children (Penal 11105.3). b. do exercise supervisory or disciplinary power over children (Penal 11105.3).
+One East Palo Alto Name of Contractor Huko Signature of Authorized Official Kava Tulua Name (please print) Executive Director Title (please print) 9/10/20 Date Revised 10/5/2017 S.Reed

-Kava Tu Name (ple

-Executive Title (pleas se print)

-August Date t 5, 2019

-Revised 10/5/2017 S Reed